How To Travel Around Australia on a Budget

 For many adventure travelers it may be tempting to take off overseas on the back of the fairly strong Australian dollar, but fortunately, the Lucky Country can still be affordable for travelers looking for their own outback experience.
 The trick to traveling around Australia cheaply is to avoid expensive hotel accommodations and unnecessary excess; to know where the deals are and take advantage of free local events.
 This way you can experience the real Australia at a price that won’t make your eyes water.

 Australia’s sheer geographical size and lack of a nationwide bus or rail system mean that domestic flights are often the only option to get around.

 The average round-trip airfare within Australia is approximately $250, depending on your departure city and destination.

-By keeping an eye on flight prices through signing up for sale notifications and weekly notifications from low cost airlines such as Jetstar and AirAsia, you should be able to find cheaper airfares.
+By keeping an eye on flight prices by signing up for sale notifications and weekly notifications from low-cost airlines such as Jetstar and AirAsia, you should be able to find cheaper airfares.